 This course examines applications of family therapy methods and ideas in community and agency settings including in-home, residential, outpatient and inpatient settings.
-The course will prepare students to work in the community and learn and refine their skills as related to completing clinical documentation. learning and meeting requirement of different funding sources, preparing safe aftercare and discharge plans and working collaboratively with clients, family and representatives of larger systems involved with such clients.
+The course will prepare students to work in the community and learn and refine their skills as related to completing clinical documentation, learning and meeting requirement of different funding sources, preparing safe aftercare and discharge plans and working collaboratively with clients, family and representatives of larger systems involved with such clients.
 Students will learn about managed care, Medicaid, Medicare, Private Insurance Systems.
 Students will also learn rules and regulations related to working with different funding sources and Federal and State Funding systems.

 Students will learn techniques of agency administration and organizational consultation.
 This course will be useful to those seeking careers in agencies, hospitals, and managed care settings, and for the general marriage and family therapist.
 Offered summer term.

-SFTD 5311 - Substance Abuse/Addictions and Critical Issues in Systems Theories additions, and critical issues based on research, theories, practice, and treatment.
+SFTD 5311 - Substance Abuse/Addictions and Critical Issues in Systems Theories

+This course addresses the application of modern and postmodern ideas to substance abuse, addictions, and critical issues in the practice of therapy.
+Emphasis is placed on the application of modern and postmodern ideas to substance abuse. additions, and critical issues based on research, theories, practice, treatment.
 Also included are other critical issues of culture, ethnicity, gender, race, religion, violence and other areas of critical concern in social systems.
 Prerequisite: SFTD 6200.
-Offered summer term
+Offered summer term.